stimulusreflex/cable_ready/IMPLEMENTATION.md

 In other words, the first method `cable_ready` starts a method chain by returning `self`, and then each operation is a method that also returns the chain started by the initial method.
 In this way, you can chain together as many operations as you like.
 Finally, we have a `broadcast` method which takes the current chain and broadcasts it via WebSockets to the `:foo` channel.

-Conversely, we also have our "cable car" interface which emits JSON when `to_json` is called:
+We also have our "cable car" interface which emits JSON when `to_json` is called.
+This makes it perfect for responding to Ajax fetch requests:

 ```rb
 cable_car.operation(options).to_json